 The First Grade Physical Education Curriculum closely follows the CSI Curriculum and its age-appropriate goals for this age group.
 As a result of PE activities this year, students will be able to:

 - Demonstrate appropriate use of and smooth transitions between motor movements (example: running into jumping…)

 - Demonstrate the ability to adapt and adjust movement skills to the needs of another (like tossing a bean bag or ball to a stationary, then moving partner)

 - Demonstrate the ability to work well in groups to accomplish tasks and activities

-- Understand the purpose for rules in games
+- Understand the purpose of rules in games

 - Share equipment and space safely and properly

 - Display a positive attitude toward participation in physical activity